 The Coast Guard has 32 Cutters capable of carrying helicopters, available for all missions; In addition to Drug interdiction these ships are employed in Migrant Interdiction, Search and Rescue, Fishery Patrols and Defense Security.
 The oldest launched in 1979.
 The newest, seven of the 32 scheduled to be launched since 2008.
-RADM Wayne Justice, Operational Programs, USCG testified before a Congressional Committee "A Coast Guard cutter, without a helicopter, has about a seven percent chance of detection of contact within a 150-mile box.
+RADM Wayne Justice, Operational Programs, USCG testified before a Congressional Committee "A Coast Guard cutter, without a helicopter, has about a seven percent chance of detection of contact within a 150 mile box.
 With a helicopter, that goes up to about 40 percent.
-And when I put maritime patrol aircraft over the top.
-I have about an 80 percent interdiction rate."
+And when I put maritime patrol aircraft over the top I have about an 80 percent interdiction rate."
 At Present HITRON is the AUF Squadron at Jacksonville, Florida with ten HH-65 armed helicopters.
-These helicopters normally deploy for 60 patrol on board a Cutter.
+These helicopters normally deploy for

+60 patrol on board a Cutter.
 Given the magnitude of the operation this is not a sufficient number of armed helicopters.

-The Scan Eagle UAS and the Montour enhancements should be force multipliers and greatly enhance the supply interdiction.
+The Scan Eagle UAS and the Montaur enhancements should be force multipliers and greatly enhance the supply interdiction.
 However, this in itself will not be sufficient.

 In 2017 Coast Guard crews and their interagency partners, operating in a six million square mile drug transit zone, stopped over 455,000 pounds of cocaine worth over \$6 billion wholesale.
 There were 585 suspects apprehended.
-Admiral Charles W. Ray USCG, Chief of Operations stated that the Coast Guard could only respond to 30% of known cases based on high-confidence intelligence because of resource constraints and lack of capable surface assets.
-This indicates that given sufficient assets and the money to operate them, the Coast Guard could disrupt the transnational crime organization (TCO) cocaine supply network to the point where it was no longer profitable.
+Admiral Charles W. Ray USCG Chief of Operations stated that the Coast Guard could only respond to 30% of known cases based on high-confidence intelligence because of resource constraints and lack of capable surface assets.
+This indicates that given sufficient assets and the money to operate them the Coast Guard could disrupt the transnational crime organization (TCO) cocaine supply network to the point where it was no longer profitable.
+At this point the transnational crime organizations would most probably adapt to other illegal activities.